 Applying for Inclusion on the Arbitrator Registry (Video)

 This video discusses the statutory requirements for becoming an arbitrator, how to apply to the registry, the importance of procedures and how to get paid for service.

 Binding Arbitration Basics for Appraisal District Staff (Video)

 This video offers a general overview of binding arbitration for appraisal district staff new to the Texas property tax arbitration process and those seeking a refresher.

 This video offers a general overview of binding arbitration for persons new to the Texas property tax arbitration process.

 This video gives a general overview of preparing for and taking your case to binding arbitration in the Texas property tax arbitration process.

 Arbitrators desiring to be included on the Arbitrator Registry must file the Application for Arbitrator Registry - Individuals Only (PDF) with the Comptroller's office.
-Arbitrator's must conduct arbitrations according to Comptroller Rule 9.804 and all applicable laws.
-Arbitrators may be selected by property owners from the Arbitration Registry or assigned to an arbitration by random selection.
+Arbitrators must conduct arbitrations according to Tax Code Chapter 41A, Comptroller Rules 9.4251 - 9.4266 and all applicable laws.

 In 2015, the Texas Legislature passed House Bill 855, which requires state agencies to publish a list of the three most commonly used Web browsers on their websites.
 The Texas Comptroller’s most commonly used Web browsers are Google Chrome, Microsoft Internet Explorer and Apple Safari.